 The Tragic Tale of Johnny McDermott

-Now a name barely known outside of golfing historians, this tragic figure should have been one of the most famous names in the game, feted when he passed on.
+Now a name barely known outside of golfing historians, Johnny McDermott should have been one of the most famous names in the game, feted when he passed on.
 Instead, one of the few mentions of his death was the headline “Yeadon Man Dies, Won Open” in his local newspaper.
 Who was J.J.
 McDermott?
 What did he achieve?
 Why is he so little known today?

 McDermott was perhaps the finest player in his day, a precocious talent with indomitable self-belief and a fiery temper, a multiple Major-winner, tragically cut down by mental illness in his prime.